Object Size Checking Built-in Functions#

 follow pointer assignments through non-trivial control flow they rely

-on various optimization passes enabled with -O2
+on various optimization passes enabled with -O2.
+However, to

 a limited extent, they can be used without optimization as well.